goodeggs/resource-schema/README.md

   # resources on res.body
 });
 ```
-the middleware will attach the resources to res.body, which can be used by other middleware, or sent immediately back to the client.
+The middleware will attach the resources to res.body, which can be used by other middleware, or sent immediately back to the client.

 ### get()

-Handle GET requests for resource collection.
-Results can by filtered any field defined as a query parameter.
+Handle bulk GET requests.
+Results can by filtered by query parameters.
 Limits response to 1000 resources by default.

 ``` javascript
 var resource = new ResourceSchema(Model, schema, options);